-Lori serves on the Board of Directors for the Flint Hills Veterans Coalition, Kansas Association of Senior Corps Directors (President), and the National Association of RSVP Directors.
+Lori has served on the Board of Directors for the Flint Hills Veterans Coalition, Kansas Association of Senior Corps Directors, and National Association of RSVP Directors.
 She was appointed to the Governor’s Board Sub-Committee for Service Members, Veterans & Families.

 Lori has three sons and five grandchildren.
 In her spare time, she enjoys K-State sports, traveling, reading, and spending time with her family.
 Lori’s favorite holiday is Christmas and all the hustle and bustle of shopping and decorating!